 This article focuses on two labor benchmarks: labor efficiency (a cost measure) and labor productivity (an output measure).
 Labor efficiency is computed by dividing total labor cost (hired labor plus family and operator labor) by gross revenue.
 Hired labor cost and gross revenue can be found on the farm's income statement.
-Family and operator labor can be represented by family withdrawals, which can be found on the farm's sources and uses of funds statement.
+Family and operator labor can be represented by owner withdrawals (sometimes referred to as family living withdrawals), which can be found on the farm's sources and uses of funds statement.
 Labor productivity is computed by dividing gross revenue by the number of workers.
 If all of the employees, including the operator or operators, are fully employed, it is relatively easy to compute the number of workers.
 It is relatively more difficult to compute this figure when employing part-time or seasonal workers.
 If some of the hired labor is seasonal or part-time, the total months worked by all hired and seasonal employees should be summed and then divided by 12 to arrive at the number of workers.

 If labor cost in relation to gross revenue is relatively high and labor productivity is relatively low, it may indicate that the farm is going to have difficulty supporting all of the farm employees.
 Timeliness of operations should be incorporated into the evaluation of whether a farm has excess labor.
 Conversely, if labor cost in relation to gross revenue is relatively low and labor productivity is relatively high, it is important to check the efficiency of machinery use.
 Sometimes a farm will be efficient with respect to labor, but have relatively high machinery cost and investment benchmarks, or be inefficient with respect to labor, but have relatively low machinery benchmarks.
 Ideally, a farm would like to be competitive with respect to both labor and machinery.
+For a discussion of machinery cost and investment benchmarks see Langemeier (2024).